-2019 Women & Girls Annual Meeting: The Care Economy
+2019 Women & Girls Fund Annual Meeting - The Care Economy

 The consequences of undervaluing care work and policy strategies for improving the lives of care workers were the focus of an in-depth panel discussion hosted by the Community Fund for Women & Girls on June 20 at its 2019 Annual Meeting.

 |Panelists (l-r): Miriam Gohara; Natalícia Tracy; Elyse Shaw and Jessica Sager.
 Photo credit: Dawn Santiago